vert-x3/vertx-lang-ceylon/README.md

 - generate data object converter in java to have @GenIgnore
 - don't share the underlying vertx module
-- consider converting enum members to lower cases to be more ceylonic
 - consider using ceylon.promise for Handler<AsyncResult<T>> ending methods
-- general documentation generation

 ## CI